 Dura-Ace (& Di2)

 Shimano Dura-Ace is the pinnacle of cycling performance.
-It is the groupset used by elite cyclists who race and win Grand Tour races.
+This bike groupset is used by elite cyclists who race and win Grand Tour races.
 It’s compatible with up to 30T cassettes and takes aesthetic principles from the MTB XTR group.

 Dura-Ace is the lightest groupset with a carbon rear mech cage, offering the smoothest and most reliable shifting.
 The Di2 electronic version offers “synchronized shifting” which controls both derailleurs to prevent cross-chaining.